strengejacke/sjmisc/README.md

 In case you want / have to cite my package, please use `citation('sjmisc')` for citation information.

-### Changelog of current development build 1.0.3-8
+### Changelog of current development build 1.0.3-9

 #### General
 * Updated namespaces to meet new CRAN namespace requirements.
 * Renamed `add_labels` to `copy_labels`.

 #### New functions
-* `se` now accepts fitted linear mixed model (from lme4) to compute standard errors for joint random and fixed effects.
 * `get_na` to get value codes of missing values from labelled vectors (that have an `is_na` attribute).
 * `to_na` to convert value codes of missing values from labelled vectors (that have an `is_na` attribute) into NA.
 * `fill_labels` to add missing labels to non-labelled values of partially labelled vectors.